Regency period (Empire of Brazil): The sole regency of Diogo Antônio Feijó

 In 1835, the first election to choose the sole regent took place.
-The candidates were the exalted Antônio Francisco de Paula de Holanda Cavalcanti de Albuquerque, from Pernambuco, and Diogo Antônio Feijó, from São Paulo, from the Moderate Party; the latter emerged victorious from the election, obtaining about six thousand votes.
-This Regency lasted from 12 October 1835 to 19 September 1837.
+The candidates were the exalted Antônio Francisco de Paula de Holanda Cavalcanti de Albuquerque, from Pernambuco, and Diogo Antônio Feijó, from São Paulo, from the Moderate Party; the latter emerged victorious, obtaining about six thousand votes.
+Feijó's regency lasted from 12 October 1835 to 19 September 1837.

-Feijó faced difficulties from his very first moments in office; among his opponents stood out Bernardo Pereira de Vasconcelos, Honório Hermeto Carneiro Leão and Maciel Monteiro.
-To face them, Feijó unsuccessfully tried to found a new party, the Progressist.
-His opponents, however, succeeded in founding the Regressive Party (composed of the former restorers and liberals and was the basis of the future Conservative Party).
-Feijó also did not have the support of the Holy See, as he was a defender of the end of celibacy for the catholic priests, and for having insisted on launching his friend Manuel Maria de Moura as a candidate for bishop of Rio de Janeiro, who had already been refused by the Pope.
+Feijó faced difficulties from the beginning; among his opponents stood out Bernardo Pereira de Vasconcelos, Honório Hermeto Carneiro Leão and Maciel Monteiro.
+To face them, Feijó unsuccessfully tried to create a new party, the Progressist.
+His opponents, however, succeeded in founding the Regressive Party (consisting of the former restorers and liberals and was the basis of the future Conservative Party).
+Feijó also did not have the support of the Holy See, as he was a defender of the end of celibacy for the catholic priests, and for having insisted on launching his friend Manuel Maria de Moura as a candidate for bishop of Rio de Janeiro, who had already been refused by the pope.

 With skill, however, his policy gave way in some points, such as having accepted decentralization proposals; he tried to satisfy the peoples and provincial demands, without, however, strengthening the aristocrats or the parliament; and, finally, he acted rigorously in repelling merchants and large landowners.
-Despite depending on the Congress, he was not obedient to it.
+Despite depending on the parliament, he was not obedient to it.

 His regency was marked by the beginning of two of the most serious internal conflicts in Brazil: the Cabanagem, in Pará, and Ragamuffin War, in Rio Grande do Sul, in addition to other local revolts.

-With a fragile health, Feijó was discouraged and without the same energy that he had when at the head of the Ministry of Justice.
-Feijó ended up becoming unpopular for his intransigence and losing the support of his great ally Evaristo da Veiga, who had died prematurely.
+With a fragile health, Feijó was discouraged and without the same energy that he had at the head of the Ministry of Justice.
+Feijó ended up becoming unpopular for his intransigence and lost the support of his great ally Evaristo da Veiga, who had died prematurely.
 Feijó was unable to form the ministry he wanted, and ended up resigning from the position of regent.

 Araújo Lima's interim regency

-On the eve of his resignation, Feijó had appointed as Minister of the Empire the conservative Pedro de Araújo Lima.
-Lima formed, as interim regent, the so-called Ministry of Capabilities, which obtained a relative order and a certain economic development - this enabled him to run for regent in the elections that were held in April 1838.
+On the eve of his resignation, Feijó had appointed the conservative Pedro de Araújo Lima as Minister of the Empire.
+Lima formed, as interim regent, the so-called "Ministry of Capabilities", which obtained a relative order and a certain economic development; this enabled him to run for regent in the elections that were held in April 1838.

 Among the main achievements of his interim regency was the foundation of the Colégio Pedro II, in 1837.